johncanero/react-js-testTracker/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App - Task Tracker

+A Youtube Video: React JS Crash Course Guided by Traversy and Done by John Cañero

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).